Governance

 Non-Executive Director

-Patrick has more than 38 years of experience in the civil engineering industry and has applied his expertise in delivering major projects to a number of board-level roles.
+Patrick Brady has been a CHA Board Director since 2024.
+He brings more than 38 years of experience in the civil engineering industry and has applied that expertise across a number of board-level roles since 2012.

 Bishop Columba Macbeth-Green OSPPE